tomkep/jwasm/Readme.txt

     - when starting, JWasm will search for environment variable JWASM and handle it similar to the way MASM handles variable ML.
     - the .MODEL directive accepts both options OS_DOS and OS_OS2.
+    - output format DOS-MZ automatically creates a "MZ"-header.
+Directive OPTION MZ allows to fine-tune the values written to this header.
+      The syntax for the directive is:
+           OPTION MZ:[start_fixups][,header_align][,heap_min][,heap_max]
+      The parameters are:
+      - start_fixups: offset where segment fixups will start.
+The size of the header will always be at least this value, even if there are no fixups at all.
+Default - and minimum - value is 1Eh.
+      - header_align: alignment of the header (including segment fixups).
+        Value must be a power of 2, 10h is the default and minimum.
+      - heap_min: the additional space (in paragraphs) which is needed by the binary to run.
+Default is the total of the sizes of the uninitialized BSS and STACK segments.
+      - heap_max: space (in paragraphs) which the binary would like to have.
+        Default is FFFFh.

     5. Samples

     The binary packages contain samples in subdirectory SAMPLES.

-    For output formats other than BIN, JWasm's output has to be linked to create an executable binary.
-Select one of the following linkers:
+    For output formats other than BIN or DOS-MZ, JWasm's output has to be linked to create an executable binary.
+Select one of the following
+    linkers:

     Format  Linker    Comment
     -------------------------------------------------------------